Your Family Away from Home!

 Our Before and After School program are an extension of home and school which balances quiet and active play, individual and group experiences, self-initiated and adult directed activities.
-The school age children learn to explore, to discover and to esquire, to reflect, to create and to reason all of which contribute to the well-balanced development of self.
-The many co-operative learning ventures offered to build a sense of shared achievement, which, in turn, promote acceptance and the appreciation of diversity.
+School age children learn to inquire, explore and discover, to create, to reflect, and to reason all of which contribute to the well-balanced development of self.
+We offer many co-operative learning ventures to build a sense of shared achievement, which, in turn, promote acceptance and the appreciation of diversity.

 The school age program establishes a friendly, family atmosphere of respect of self and others, respect of one’s own work and the work of others and respect for materials and the environment.
-Through the many learning centres of active play, art, block play, cooking, dramatic play, games, literature, music, movement, manipulative, puzzles, sand, water play, and science, the school age program promotes exploration, creativity and discovery.
+Our many learning centers of active play include art, block play, cooking, dramatic play, games, literature, music, movement, manipulative, puzzles, sand, water play, and science.
+Through these activities the school age program promotes exploration, creativity and discovery.

 Professional Development Days

 If you require child care for your school age children during P.D. days please contact our Supervisor in advance to confirm availability, fees and to reserve space.
 We often plan exciting outings for the children during PD Days.

 Alpha offers a March Break program for children 6 to 12 years of age.
 The week is filled with fun activities and exciting events for the children during their school break.
 To ensure a space in our program please contact our Supervisor in advance to reserve a spot for your child.

 March Break Info:

 If buses are cancelled due to snow or ice and you need to get to work but have no one to take care of your children, don’t panic!
 Chances are Alpha Day Care can help.
 Please call ahead and confirm available space and fee with our Supervisor.

 If you’re not sure if buses are cancelled or if there are school closures please click below to get the most up to date information regarding cancellations for your school.